-As part of a special focus report, American Cinematographer profiles 10 rising directors of photography who are making their mark.
+As part of a special-focus report, American Cinematographer profiles 10 directors of photography who are making their mark.

 Every accomplished cinematographer has an origin story, and AC has set out to capture a few as they happen.
 From an immense field of worthy candidates, we present the tales of 10 up-and-coming directors of photography whose impressive work to date in commercials, music videos, shorts, series and features promises stellar achievements in the years to come: Carmen Cabana; Bjorn Charpentier, SBC; Ruben Impens, SBC; Kira Kelly; Jakub Kijowski, PSC; Oona Menges; Becky Parsons; Quyen Tran; Pieter Vermeer; and Ed Wu.